poiyomi/PoiyomiDocs/docs/general/faq.md

 - [Geometric Dissove](../extended-features/geometric-dissolve.md).
 Like Dissolve, but uses your Mesh's Geometry to transition to a different Texture.

 - [UV Tile Discard](../special-fx/uv-tile-discard.md), to animate offsets when needed.

+### Why use OKLab for Hue Shift instead of HSV?

+OKLab has varying hue with constant lightness and chroma.
+It is more *even* in lightness for various hues.
+The reason for this is because OKLab takes the perceived lighting, including on how Green/Red and Blue/Yellow the color is, and calculates it to be a more accurate perception of the color being seen.

+This eliminates issues with noise and colors being washed out when changing the Hue.

+The usage of perceptual color space is desirable when using the Color Adjust feature.
+OKLab provides better perceptual properties that allow more accurate color changes, compared to the legacy HSV method.
+For more technical information on how this works, [see this external webpage](https://bottosson.github.io/posts/oklab/).

 ## Unity Editor